Chethz/ContactForm/Readme.txt

 Project
 =======
-A simple node.js porject with mongoDB databse.
+A simple node.js porject with mongo databse.
 This simple application validate and store customer's contact details in to the database.
-Joy is using to validate user input data.
+As a future development I will be implementing unit testing for the project.

 Install
 =======